ChandlerXiandeYang/USL_unification/README.md

+How to use these functions?

+1) For one CQA Ppu_KDEDPonUSLND generate the USL-normalized data's Ppu.
+Ppu_BAKDEDPonUSLND generates the Ppu and its confidence interval with USL-normalized data.
+2) For one CQA, Ppu_SWWC_KDEDP generate the worst case Ppu for from all its subgroups.
+This is the traditional method.
+We developed our USL-normalization method.
+3) For theree CQA, CQAWWC_KDEDPonUSLND generate CQA wise worst case Ppu for 1, 2, or 3 CQA DAR, CAR, Mic by USL-normalized data;CQAWWC_BAKDEDPonUSLND generate both Ppu and 95% confidence interval by bootstrap
+4) For three CQA, CQAWP_KDEDPonUSLND generate CQA wise pooled Ppu for 1, 2, or 3 CQA DAR, CAR, or Mic by USL-normalized data; CQAWP_BAKDEDPonUSLND generate both Ppu and 95% confidence interval by bootstrap
+5) Monitoring Model: 1+3+CQAWWC_KDEDPonUSLND_CVStage3Monitoring
+6) Monitoring Mode2: 1+4+CQAWWC_KDEDPonUSLND_CVStage3Monitoring

  Bandwidth Function

 JMP says its bandwidth is bw=0.9s/n^{1/5} and s is the uncoorrected sample standard deviation (i.e. divided by n but not n-1), and the grid=100.